What is Chandelier Exit?

 - The multiplier is the default 3.0 Average True Range.

 An uptrend occurs when the price of a security moves in an upward direction, and each successive peak and trough is higher than others below it.
-An uptrend allows traders to maximize their returns from the security below a trend reversal occurs.
+An uptrend allows traders to maximize their returns from the security before a trend reversal occurs.
 The Chandelier Exit is used to identify an uptrend and set a trailing stop low.
 After spotting the possible trend reversal point, a trader can find another technical analysis indicator that triggers buy signals within the trend.

 The chart below shows ETN Eaton Corporation breaking out and starting an uptrend.
 The indicator identified the uptrend in the company’s stocks and followed the price action as it rose steadily.